Coastal-Imaging-Research-Network/cBathy-Toolbox/README.md

 name, will give the Contents of the toolbox.

 The outline below shows the order of how analysis routines are called.

+Note: Version 2.0 requires Matlab 2016a or newer.

 This toolbox has been extracted from the full CIL version and SHOULD work on a standalone basis.
 In doing this, a number of checks have been removed since these depend on CIL databases and standards.